rohanr24332-del/OMNIX/README.md

 # OMNIX

 OMNIX is a modular, local-first AI assistant for Android built using Jetpack Compose.
-It is designed around a multi-agent architecture where specialized AI components collaborate to produce high-quality responses while maintaining a privacy-focused, on-device execution model.
+The project follows a layered architecture that separates user interface, runtime management, inference, model management, and AI reasoning into independent modules.
+It is designed to support multiple on-device AI runtimes while maintaining an offline-first and privacy-focused execution model.

 The project is currently under active development.